 We arrived in at the Junction around 7am and we had to get on Taxis to get to Lubwe 25 kilometers from Samfya town.
-Lubwe is a strong catholic stronghold as they operate a fullfledged mission with radio stations, school and hospital.
+Lubwe is a strong catholic stronghold as they operate a full-fledged mission with radio stations, school and hospital.
 Upon Luapula their conference assigning us to Lubwe, they told us how it has been one of their most difficult sites as the Catholics counteract the efforts of the church through their aggressive community support work they render to the people of Lubwe.
 When we arrived at the site, we were acquainted with the nature of the community we were going to be dealing with.
 We were alerted that there was a lot of drinking, smoking and other associated vices, besides that, the place was dominated by Roman Catholicism as it is there mission area.
 We would go for Evangelism around 11am because most people would be in their fields in the early hours of the morning.
 So during the earlier hours, we would have devotions, Bible studies and Prayer and Fasting programs.
 What really stood out for me were two particular experiences, the Crusade as well as the field experience.
-We had totally no equipment that would be used for the Crusade so we thought we would not even have the more young people get involved in mission work rather than being entangled in sinful vices, I would encourage my fellow youths to get involved in missions and for those who can manage to sponsor missions to come on board and sponsor more missionaries and help lighten the work.
+We had totally no equipment that would be used for the Crusade so we thought we would not even have the Crusade, the way God Works!
+Amazingly we found an elder who provided what we needed for our Crusade to run successfully.
+At the end of the mission we had 26 people Baptized.
+I believe the Lord would love more and more young people get involved in mission work rather than being entangled in sinful vices, I would encourage my fellow youths to get involved in missions and for those who can manage to sponsor missions to come on board and sponsor more missionaries and help lighten the work.
 By Chibombya Siawala